01722 416 440

 Mon – Fri 8.00 – 17.00

-Foam laser etching (also sometimes referred to as laser engraving) has a number of benefits.
+Foam Laser Engraver or laser etching has a number of benefits.
 The most widely used application however is to add branding and company logos to foam products.
 This in turn provides ongoing brand awareness.

 However, there are a wide number of other applications.
 This includes adding instructions, part and batch numbers, and even warnings and health and safety information.

-Ultimately, foam laser etching and engraving can enhance both the aesthetic appearance and usability of your foam inserts and / or packaging.
+Ultimately, a foam laser engraver can enhance both the aesthetic appearance and usability of your foam inserts and / or packaging.

 Foam laser etching is surprisingly versatile.
 It is ideal for branding and logos.
 It can be used for batch identification, warnings and instructions.
 It can be used to simply enhance your foams aesthetic appearance.
 And perhaps most importantly, it allows another branding opportunity for your business.

-Foam laser etching, also known as laser marking and laser engraving, is frequently used on GWP Protective’s foam inserts, either for branding purposes (e.g. logos).
+Foam laser engraving, also known as laser marking and laser etching, is frequently used on GWP Protective’s foam inserts, either for branding purposes (e.g. logos).

 However, it is also frequently used for helping with identification, traceability, inspection purposes or even to provide instructions to the end user.

-In contrast to printed and / or stencilled ink based printing and marking techniques, foam laser etching has a much longer lifespan and is far more resistant to scuffs and scratches.
+In contrast to printed and / or stencilled ink based printing and marking techniques, a foam laser engraver has a much longer lifespan and is far more resistant to scuffs and scratches.

 As data is fed into the foam laser etching equipment via the latest CAD software, there is almost no limit to the logos, text or images that can be achieved.